1984–85 Philadelphia Flyers season: Draft picks

-Philadelphia's picks at the 1984 NHL Entry Draft, which was held at the Montreal Forum in Montreal, Quebec, on June 9, 1984.
+Philadelphia's picks at the 1984 NHL entry draft, which was held at the Montreal Forum in Montreal, on June 9, 1984.
 The Flyers selection of Petr Rucka in the eleventh-round, 226th overall, was voided since Rucka had already been selected by the Calgary Flames in the tenth-round.

 Farm teams

 The Flyers were affiliated with the Hershey Bears of the AHL and the Kalamazoo Wings of the IHL.